basecamp/bc3-api/sections/schedule_entries.md

 Participants are only replaced when you address them: omit `participant_ids` and the entry keeps its current participants; send `"participant_ids": []` to remove them all.

+Subscribers work the same way: omit both `subscriptions` and `notify` and a drafted entry keeps its current subscribers; send either one to recompute the list.
+The creator and whoever makes the update are always on the list.

 ###### Example JSON Request

 ```json